-The DOH and Fluor I-129 concentrations in groundwater are in fair agreement, as can be seen in Figure 3.2.5.
+The DOH and Fluor I-129 concentrations in groundwater are in fair agreement, as can be seen in Figure 3.2.6.
 The results are similar and follow the same trend, but there is a systematic bias in which Fluor consistently reports higher concentrations than DOH.
-This systematic bias can be seen in the scatter plot of historical split I-129 concentrations in groundwater, shown in Figure 3.2.6.
+This systematic bias can be seen in the scatter plot shown in Figure 3.2.7.
 The preponderance of points to the left of the theoretical line where DOH and Fluor concentrations are equal indicates that Fluor consistently reports higher results.
+The regression analysis indicates that, on average, Fluor reports concentrations 1.6 times greater than those reported by DOH.